cbrito3/Mission-to-Mars/README.md

 * Deliverable 3: Add Bootstrap 3 Components

 ## Scrape Full-Resolution Mars Hemisphere Images and Titles
 * Code is written that retrieves the full-resolution image and title for each hemisphere image.
+File name: (Mission_to_Mars_Challenge.ipynb)
 * The full-resolution images of the hemispheres are added to the dictionary.
 * The titles for the hemisphere images are added to the dictionary.
 * The list contains the dictionary of the full-resolution image URL string and title for each hemisphere image.

 ## Update the Web App with Mars’s Hemisphere Images and Titles
 * The scraping.py file contains code that retrieves the full-resolution image URL and title for each hemisphere image.